sidferreira/ignite-web-boilerplate/readme.md

-## The latest and greatest boilerplate for Infinite Red opinions
+## The latest and greatest boilerplate for our opinions

-This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.
+This is the boilerplate that we use as a way to test bleeding-edge changes to our React Native stack.

 Currently includes: